Kurt Wallander: TV and film

-Film series (Swedish)
+Lassgård films

 Between 1994 and 2007, all nine Wallander novels published at the time were made into films in Sweden starring Rolf Lassgård as Wallander:

+The final film Pyramiden features flashbacks to Wallander's past as a rookie cop, played by Gustaf Skarsgård.

-TV series (Swedish)
+Henriksson series

 From 2005 to 2006, 13 new stories, starring Krister Henriksson as Kurt Wallander and Johanna Sällström as Linda Wallander, were produced.
 The first film, based on Before the Frost, was released in cinemas.
 The rest are original stories not based on any of Mankell's books, and were released on DVD, with the exception of Mastermind which was also released in cinemas.